Calculus of Parametric Curves: Comprehensive Study Guide

 -

 Why can't you calculate the second derivative of a parametric curve simply by doing ?
 Answer: The second derivative .
 Taking only tells you the ratio of vertical acceleration to horizontal acceleration, which is geometrically meaningless for spatial concavity.
-You must differentiate the first derivative with respect to $t and then divide by dx/dt (chain rule).
+You must differentiate the first derivative with respect to (chain rule).

 -